-Thursday 21st June 2018 will see the Ellen MacArthur Foundation return to the iconic Roundhouse in London to host its sixth Summit, welcoming guests from across the Foundation’s network of business, academia, government and media.
+Thursday 21st June sees the Ellen MacArthur Foundation return to the iconic Roundhouse in London to host its sixth Summit, welcoming guests from across the Foundation’s network of business, academia, government and media.

 Industry leaders join forces to Make Fashion Circular

 Make Fashion Circular aims to create a thriving industry based on circular economy principles.